-Just making choice by mind doesn’t create a site.
+But, just making choice by mind doesn’t create a site.
 You will need to perform some manual actions too.
 And the first step is installing CMS for the website.

 - Step by Step Guide on How to Install WordPress Manually

 - Download WordPress from WordPress.org

 - Upload WordPress to Server (Hosting)

 - Providing Database Details to Install WordPress Manually

 If your hosting plan includes WordPress installer, you can install WordPress easily using the auto installer.
 But, if such feature is not available, you can also install WordPress manually with the help of this step by step guide.

 To install WordPress manually, you will need to download WordPress Content Management System [CMS] and install WordPress on cPanel of hosting server manually creating an SQL database for it.